nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     3. Test case: `find n/`<br>
         Expected: Error status messages telling user what kind of input is valid for `n/` prefix.

-    4. Other incorrect commmands to try: `find n/   `
+    4. Other incorrect commands to try: `find n/   `
         Expected: Similar to previous.

 ### Deleting a tutor